-From 25 May 2018, employers in the UK will be required to comply with what could prove to be one of the most significant pieces of legislation passed in recent years: the General Data Protection Regulation (GDPR) – and it will be highly important for their staff data management.
+Since 25 May 2018, employers in the UK are required to comply with what could prove to be one of the most significant pieces of legislation passed in recent years: the General Data Protection Regulation (GDPR) – and it will be highly important for their staff data management.

-Companies operating in the UK will be required to comply with the GDPR, regardless of the country’s impending exit from the EU.
+Companies operating in the UK are required to comply with the GDPR, regardless of the country’s impending exit from the EU.

 To prepare for this new era, employers must have the right tools and processes in place for staff data management.
-GDPR and HR will be linked closely when the legislation comes into play.
+GDPR and HR will be linked closely now the legislation has come into play.

-In practice, the GDPR will bring about a number of changes that will require employers to take a new approach to how they store, manage and use employee data.
+In practice, the GDPR brings about a number of changes that will require employers to take a new approach to how they store, manage and use employee data.